Ahmed bin Salman Al Saud: Other positions

 Ahmed bin Salman was appointed secretary-general of the Prince Fahd bin Salman Charitable Association for Kidney Patients, and was a member of the charity’s board of directors following the death of his elder brother Fahd bin Salman in 2001.

 Personal life

 Prince Ahmed was survived by his wife, Lamia bint Mishaal, daughter of Mishaal bin Saud Al Saud.
-He had four daughters and a son.
+They married in 1986 and had four daughters and a son.
 His family owns three percent of Saudi Research and Marketing Group.

 Death and double funeral

 Ahmed bin Salman died of heart failure at age 43 in Riyadh on 22 July 2002.
 He was buried in Al Oud cemetery on 23 July 2002 after funeral prayers at the Imam Turki bin Abdullah mosque in Riyadh.
-His cousin, Sultan bin Faisal bin Turki bin Abdullah, brother of Abdullah bin Faisal, was coming to Riyadh to participate in funeral prayers for Prince Ahmed when he was killed in a car crash.
+His cousin, Sultan bin Faisal bin Turki bin Abdullah, brother of Abdullah bin Faisal, was coming to Riyadh to participate in the funeral prayers for Prince Ahmed when he was killed in a car crash.
 The cousins were buried together.